princeton-sns/specreds/p2warmup.md

 ### 2.4. do moro file operations as the child

-Now, we will use super to clone a child disk and do some file operations on the child as well.
+Now, we will use `super` to clone a child disk and do some file operations on the child as well.

-First, call super
+First, call `super`

 	sudo bin/rbd super foo          # creates and maps the child disk

 This command creates a child disk and maps it as a block device `/dev/rbd0`.
 Now all access to this disk will be treated as the child.
-In speculative recovery, this is the mode the backup instance should use.
+In speculative recovery, this is the mode the backup instance uses.

 Next, mount the filesystem